nathan-gs/eventhubs-reingest/README.md

 Everything else is done automatically.

 ### Query based inputs
-By specifying `spark.eventhubsreingest.query` you can customize the query used that reads the data.
+By specifying `spark.eventhubsreingest.query` you can customize the query used to read the data.
 You can read from Hive & Spark SQL tables, if you have a centralized metastore.
 Additionaly, you can add `temporary views` by specifying `spark.eventhubsreingest.inputs.`, each `alias` is queryable.